Avian influenza in the Greiz district: urgent warning for owners!

 Animal protection and reporting requirements

-In general, animals that are suffering from poultry plague must be treated with animal welfare.
-The possibility of further epidemic spread could not be excluded.
-Affected companies must immediately inform the responsible bodies, in particular the veterinary and food surveillance office.
-A message died wild water birds or birds of prey is also mandatory.
+In general, animals suffering from avian influenza must be treated in a humane manner.
+The possibility of a further spread of the disease cannot be ruled out.
+Affected companies must immediately inform the responsible authorities, in particular the Veterinary and Food Inspection Office.
+It is also mandatory to report dead wild waterfowl or birds of prey.

 The situation surrounding avian influenza is tense, especially given recent developments.
 In January 2024, several outbreaks of highly pathogenic avian influenza in domestic poultry were detected in Germany, as reported by FLI.
 This continuous monitoring is essential to stop the spread of the disease in both domestic and wild birds.